roboconf/roboconf.github.io/en/user-guide/tutorial-apache-storm.md

 <img src="/resources/img/tutorial-storm-multivm.png" alt="Apache storm on multiple VMs" class="gs" />

 ## Roboconf graph for storm clusters

-Let's make it simple : we'll consider 2 kinds of nodes, called "Nimbus" (the master node) and "Worker" (a slave node).
+Let's make it simple: we will consider 2 kinds of nodes, called **Nimbus** (the master node) and **Worker** (a slave node).

 The Nimbus node will embed an instance of ZooKeeper (nodes coordination) and StormUI (Storm's web-based management console).
-Both Nimbus and Worker nodes will provide a storm platform (each one with a specific configuration), and the processes will be run under supervision using "supervisor" (supervisord.org).
+Both Nimbus and Worker nodes will provide a storm platform (each one with a specific configuration), and the processes will be run under supervision using [supervisor](http://supervisord.org).

-A Worker node needs to know the IP address of the Nimbus node, in order to complete its configuration before starting: this is a runtime dependency, that must be resolved before starting the node.
+A Worker node needs to know the IP address of the Nimbus node, in order to complete its configuration before starting.
+This is a runtime dependency, that must be resolved before starting the node.

 So, to sum up:

 - Nimbus has storm + supervisord + ZooKeeper + StormUI
-- a Worker has storm + supervisord
+- A Worker has storm + supervisord
 - Each kind of node has specific configuration files for all software components deployed on it
 - There is a runtime dependency between Nimbus and Worker(s) - each Worker needs the Nimbus IP address.